 Road works Nor'West Arc cycleway

-The project is being completed in three stages, as shown on the map below.
+The project is being completed in three stages:

 • Stage 1: Aorangi Road, between Brookside Terrace and Condell Avenue; this includes the Wairakei Road/Aorangi Road intersection.
-Isaac Construction is the contractor for Stage One works (spanning approximately January to October 2025).
+Isaac Construction is the contractor for Stage One works (January to December 2025).

 • Stage 2: Aorangi Road, between Ilam Road and Brookside Terrace.